rlemm-pan/wildfire_ESM_hash_compare/README.md

 # Wildfire ESM Hash Comparison

-This app was written for Palo Alto Networks Traps Endpoint Security Manager to compare uploaded file hashes against the ESM Database and move them to specific directories based on the verdict from the ESM database.
-If the hash is not found in the ESM Database, an attempt will be made to match the hash in Wildfire to get a verdict and move the file to the appropriate directory.
+This app was written for Palo Alto Networks to compare file hashes against Wildfire and move them to specific directories based on the verdict.
+If the hash is not found in Wildfire, the file will be uploaded for analysis to get verdict.

 ## Install: